Master Services Agreement

 16.8 Independent contractors

 The parties are independent contractors.
 Nothing in this Agreement creates a partnership, joint venture, agency, or employment relationship between the parties.
+No PSP Partner is an agent of Doro, and Doro is not an agent of any PSP Partner.

 16.9 Third-party rights